 The Homeschool Academic Resource Center (HARC) is a ministry designed to assist home schooling families as their students reach High School and is sponsored by The Shepherd’s Church, Cary, NC.
 HARC is a central hub for locating tutors, providing academic field trips, group tutoring and science labs, and networking academic opportunities for students.

 We continue to make sure the facilities are safe and clean and will monitor state requirements for North Carolina.
-Face coverings are at your discretion.

 I am so grateful for all of you and look forward to starting the year strong.